exonum/exonum-doc/src/advanced/other-services.md

 - Subscribe to transaction commitment events – a client will receive a notification for each new committed transaction.
 Transactions can be optionally filtered by the service ID and method ID within the service.

+Detailed description of the WebSocket interface is available in the [crate docs][explorer-docs-ws].

 Unlike most other services, the explorer does not define any transactions.